List of Chicago Fire characters: Blake Gallo

-Firefighter Candidate Blake Gallo (season 8 – present) was introduced as a young firefighter who was so committed to his career that he was willing to take significant risks to his life and disobey orders.
-He started out as a candidate for Truck 90, where he caught the eye of Captain Matthew Casey as he free-climbed up a building to make a save.
+Firefighter Blake Gallo (seasons 8–12) is introduced as a young firefighter who is so committed to his career that he is willing to take significant risks to his life and disobey orders.
+He starts out as a candidate for Truck 90, where he catches the eye of Captain Matthew Casey as he free-climbs up a building to make a save.
 Casey attempts to transfer Gallo to Truck 81 but is initially rejected by Boden out of fear that Boden would lose another man.
 Casey attempts to convince Boden a second time but only gets the transfer after Kelly Severide convinces Boden to give Gallo a shot.

 It was revealed in "Badlands", that Gallo was inspired to become a firefighter after he was rescued from a house fire in West Lawn when he was 12, and that he spent "everyday in the firehouse" after school and was a junior firefighter.
-It was later revealed by the West Lawn Battalion Chief that Gallo was the only survivor of the fire, and he lost both his parents and his younger sister.
+It is later revealed by the West Lawn Battalion Chief that Gallo was the only survivor of the fire, and he lost both his parents and his younger sister.

 In "What Went Wrong", he disobeys a direct order not to breach at a fire call and gets punished by Casey since his future in the CFD was put into question.
 After Boden reveals Gallo's past to Casey, Casey tries to get him to open up, but Gallo initially does not say anything other than the facts of what took place.
 It is only after fellow firefighter candidate Darren Ritter convinces Gallo to open up to Casey that it's revealed that Gallo feels guilty for not getting to his sister in the fire that took her and his parents' life since he had heard her crying for help, and he hid instead of helping her.